Your morning cuppa

 Salad dressing and mayonnaise

 Ketchup isn't the only sauce or condiment we tend to forget about, of course.
-Drench your salad in Caesar dressing, and you could be pouring over an additional 200 calories and 20g fat.
+Drench your healthy salad in Caesar dressing, and you could be pouring over an additional 200 calories and 20g fat.
 A serving of mayonnaise, meanwhile, harbours around 94 extra calories.

 Other people's leftovers